ccolang/rugrep/README.md

 # rugrub
-A grub-like program written in rust
+A grub-like program for windows written in rust